caltechlibrary/dataset/README.md

 _dataset_ has many limitations, some are listed below

-- it is not a multi-process, multi-user data store (it's files on "disc" without locking)
+- it is a multi-process, multi-user data store (it's files on "disc" without locking)
 - it is not a replacement for a repository management system
 - it is not a general purpose database system
-- it does not supply version control on collections or objects
+- it does not supply automatic version control on collections or objects

 ## Read next ...